yukiteb/Deep-Learning-Nanodegree/DogBreedClassifier/README.md

 2. Build a dog detector using pre-trained VGG-16.
 It is trained on ImageNet and 1000 categories.
 3. Build a dog breed classifier from scratch.
 4. Build a dog breed classifier using transfer learning with VGG-16.
 5. Combine the above to create an app.
-Given a picture, the app tells 1) if it is
+Given a picture, the app tells 1) if the picture is a dog, then what breed it is, 2) if the picture is a human, what breed it most resembles to, 3) the picture is neither a human nor a dog

+## Network Structure

+## Model Performance

+## Examples